tomlu/git-lib/README.md

 After this, it's as simple as using `git lib push` and `git lib pull` as often as you would like to share changes between the projects.

+If you run into conflicts, resolve them and issue `git lib pull --continue` to mark resolution.

 Requirements
 ------------